dshaps1028/ShopifAI/README.md

 - Logging: prompts/responses are logged in the console (`[ai-search]`), and failures show an error in the panel.

 ## Search Date Parsing & Typo Tolerance
 The order search bar accepts natural language date phrases: explicit dates (`2025-09-12`), month ranges (`September 2025`), relative ranges (`yesterday`, `last week`, `past month`, `last year`), and weekdays (`last Sunday`).
 A lightweight fuzzy pass (Levenshtein distance ≤ 2 against known date terms) normalizes minor misspellings (e.g., “yesterdy” → “yesterday”).
 When a fuzzy correction is applied, a warning string is returned alongside the derived date range so the UI can surface it if desired.
-This helps avoid overly broad results when users mistype date phrases.
+Date ranges are derived using the shop’s timezone (when available) and are no longer auto-widened; zero results stay zero instead of silently broadening the query.

+## AI Flows (Function Calling)
+- Order search: NL queries route through OpenAI function calling (`list_orders` / `search_products`), which invokes our local MCP server tools over stdio.
+The model is free to call `search_products` when a product name is present; results are used to filter orders by SKU.
+- Order creation chat: Uses the `draft_order_intent` function to drive product search (`search` action), draft updates, and submit confirmation.
+Product search in this flow benefits from the improved contains-style matching and local fallback described above.

+## Product Search Resilience
+- Contains-style token search via Shopify `products/search.json` (`title:*token*` with OR across tokens, after stripping filler words like “name/containing/with”).
+- Fallback to legacy `products.json?title=…`.
+- Final fallback: broaden to a list and filter client-side across title/handle/product_type/variant titles/SKUs for substring matches.

 ## Project Structure
 - `main.js`: Electron main process that creates the browser window.